innoq/iQpdfutil/README.md

 3. Integrate it into your environment as you like.
 E.g. add the new folder to your path, or build a symbolic link from somewhere to the shell-script.
 E.g.:

-  sudo ln -s /usr/local/bin/iQpdfutil iQpdfutil
+  sudo ln -s /your-installation-directory/iq-pdfutil-VERSION/iQpdfutil /usr/local/bin/iQpdfutil

 Build a distribution yourself: